BioBoost/object-oriented-programming-using-java/README.md

 ### ECTS

 For the exact details on the LABs, exams and tests you should take a look at the ECTS fiche of this course which can be found via [http://onderwijsaanbod.vives-noord.be](http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N001N.htm).

+## Extra practice

+While this course does contain a lot of exercises and things to try, you may find some extra practice or inspiration at https://www.w3resource.com/java-exercises/.
+You will find a lot of exercises there and even an online code editor to tinker with.
+While the solutions are also available they have not been checked and approved by the teacher of this course.
+Be critical about the solutions and try to apply the things you have learned in this course.